paulross/TotalDepth/docs/source/tech/LIS_indexing.rst

 * Fast to create an index.
 * The index is small.
 * The index has sufficiently useful granularity.
-* The index can be serialised in a number of ways (as a minimum; binary, XML).
+* The index can be serialised in a number of ways (as a minimum; XML, binary (e.g. 'pickle'), JSON?).
 * The indexer design is flexible and extensible.

 Apart from the cost of design and coding a solution the cost/benefit of indexing can be measured thus: